-An item of property and equipment is derecognized upon disposal or when no future economic benefits are expected from it use Any gain or loss on de-recognition of the asset is included in profit or loss in the year the asset is de-recognized.
+An item of property and equipment is derecognized upon disposal or when no future economic benefits are expected from its use.
+Any gain or loss on de-recognition of the asset is included in profit or loss in the year the asset is derecognized.